(Winning entry in the 2015 WordMaster Challenge Competition)

 His desire for Odun over the years has been somewhat of a disease for him.
 Like an obsession; that kind of urge that could only be satiated in the doing of the deed itself and nothing else.
 All along he had promised himself that he was going to have carnal knowledge of her knowing full well that he could never achieve this feat any other way owing to Odun’s near fanatical kind of Roman Catholicism.
 How could he ever ask Odun to bed?
 First, Odun never liked him; secondly, Odun was overly religious.

-Fact of the matter is, knowing that he was going to go away for the next three months; he had trailed Odun to campus earlier that afternoon.
+Fact of the matter, knows that he was going to go away for the next three months; he had trailed Odun to campus earlier that afternoon.
 So his plan worked when Odun accepted the offer for a ride.
 Odun was in a daze.
 So shocked that she barely understood what was happening to her, but was fully sensitive to the raw tearing into her of Ade’s massive hitherto imprisoned flesh that had by now turned pole-like and rock stiff.
 Thrusting mercilessly in and out of her, breathing like an outsized elephant, Ade pounded her till he jerked inside her and let out a loud groan of pleasure.
 His loins emptied, he decided he was finished with Odun and bonded from the premises.
 Clutching the now almost ragged top she was wearing which Ade had not had the patience to remove gently but had roughly torn apart, Odun lay there among the tall, raw-smelling cassava sticks and sobbed until the hot evening turned to a starry night.
 She was too weak to rise up to her feet how much more walk.
 The fresh blood stain in her thighs only served to remind her of the fact that she had just lost her womanhood.
 Lost her virginity.
 To a man she never really liked.

 But for her mother, her life ambition was to become a nun.
 To be married to Jesus.
 But her mom had vehemently opposed that idea, arguing that there were many ways to serve God while still enjoying the joys of sex in holy matrimony, childbirth and motherhood.
 Even though she agreed with her mother and decided she would get married someday, she decided she’ll abstain from premarital sex and only give her virginity to her man.
 The man she loved who will marry her.
 Now, Ade had taken all that away in the cruelest of fashion.
 Ade left her there at the corn field and drove off feeling happy like one who had won a trophy.
 As he drove off, he had no inkling what his action would cost him in the coming days…….